giodp2408/bigdata2020UTM/Tercerparcia.md

     - Very different code for MapReduce and Storm / Apache Spark
     - Plus, it's not just about different code, it's also about debugging and interacting with other products.
     - In the end it is a problem about divergent and different programming paradigms.
+ * Kappa
+  - Advantages:
+    - It is only recomputed when there is a change in the code.
+    - Only one code is maintained.
+    - Kafka data can be dumped to HDFS (disk), if any memory limitations.